Launch Day– November 21, 2018

 The Choshi International Relation Department received word in October that “We got permission from Marine Safety Agency and secure the boat to get out of the coast.
 The boat〝Flipper” is for watching whales and dolphins.
 The capacity is 40 people.
-On 21st November the Flipper will take us 30km (15miles) off the coast, because we want to place the miniboat on the ocean currents.
-The captain of the Flipper advised us that if we do not place the miniboat further than 30km offshore, it will increase the possibility of it coming back to Choshi or being crushed by cargo ships.
+On 21st November the Flipper will take us 30km (15 miles) off the coast, because we want to place the Miniboat on the ocean currents.
+The captain of the Flipper advised us that if we do not place the Mini-boat further than 30km offshore, it will increase the possibility of it coming back to Choshi or being crushed by cargo ships.”

 ABOUT THE CRMM MINIBOAT PROGRAM

 The Columbia River Maritime Museum’s Miniboat Program was developed in partnership with Educational Passages and the Consular Office of Japan in Portland.
 Students in the Pacific Northwest build unmanned sailboats equipped with GPS transmitters, one to launch from the coast of North America and the other to send to their partner class in Japan for launching.